 Best Sugar-Substitutes

-As far as which sugar substitute to use for these sugar-free quesadilla cake, I have a few recommendations.
+As far as which sugar substitute to use for this sugar-free quesadilla cake, I have a few recommendations.

 Lakanto Monk Fruit Classic is their white granulated version, and it’s my go-to option whenever a recipe calls for granulated white.